TheHive-Project/Cortex/README.md

 + VMRay\*: analyze files using [VMRay](https://www.vmray.com/).
 + WOT\*: check a domain against [Web of Trust](https://www.mywot.com/), a website reputation service.
 + Yara: check files against [YARA](https://virustotal.github.io/yara/) rules using yara-python.
 + Yeti: retrieve all available information related to a domain, a fully qualified domain name, an IP address, a URL or a hash from a [YETI](https://yeti-platform.github.io/) instance.

-The new Cortex analyzer for this platform lets you make API calls to YETI and .

 The star (\*) indicates that the analyzer needs an API key, a user account or special access from the service provider to work correctly. **We do not provide API keys, user accounts or request access on your behalf**.
 You have to use your own or contact the service provider.